murschid/innoscripta/README.md

 `frontend`: the React development server running on port 8080<br>

-4. Sometimes React application shows `npm install` error, so to avoid it use below command one by one.
+4. Sometimes React application shows `npm install` error, so to avoid it use below commands.

 ```
 cd frontend